TOAST-DOCS/Storage-NAS/en/console-guide.md

 ## Storage > NAS (offline) > Console Guide
 > [Notice]
-> NAS Volume can only be mounted on servers within the TOAST cloud platform infrastructure.
+> NAS Volume can only be mounted on servers within the NHN cloud platform infrastructure.
 > It is configured to communicate with private IP and is not accessible from outside.

 ## Apply for NAS